megaxayda/taiphamcv/taipham.md

 ### _Simple Home Loan_

 - **Tech**: React, Redux, Graphql, Nodejs, Typescript.
 - **Description**: A miniapp for fullly processing home loan application from a customer, used by banker.
+Bankers will use this app to handle all customer's information such as consents, products, financials...; by that it can quickly help the bankers to make the decision to issue a home loan.
 - **Page**: Internal tools for bankers at https://www.nab.com.au

 ### **Full Stack Developer - _Spiritlabs_ - 10/2018 to 7/2020**